ctrlaltdeleon/acfrom.space/README.md

 # todo

-- you must refresh riot games api key everytime
 - make website pretty (mobile/web app)
 - pngtuber thing jojo was talking about
 - host on netlify (or choose idk)
 - make a top 5 league champs if user puts in summoner name (or 10)
 - configure react-spline object, think about the styling
-- metric card currently deals with null values for metrics, so probably no need for 420 lol

 ## apis